Editorial Policies

 • If the manuscript is still under consideration, it may be rejected and returned to the author.

-or in severe cases retraction of the article may occur.
+– in severe cases, the article may be retracted

 The reason will be given in the published erratum/correction, expression of concern, or retraction note.
 Please note that retraction means that the article is maintained on the platform, watermarked “retracted”, and the explanation for the retraction is provided in a note linked to the watermarked article.